 We have toured the world, performing at hundreds of corporate and high profile events including Café de Paris, the Great Pyramids in Egypt, the Closing Ceremony of the London Paralympics, Bahrain Formula 1, Cirque du Soleil, the MTV Awards and eight years of Glastonbury Festival.

 Feeding the Fish have teams permanently based in the UK and in Germany.
 In addition to our events team, Feeding the Fish is comprised of 16 artists, 3 of which are based in Berlin.
 The Feeding the Fish team come with a range of experience in events and are trained from a variety of institutions, which we are very proud of, including The National Centre for Circus Arts, Northern Ballet School, Doreen Bird College of Performing Arts and Circus School Die Etage.

 All our artists have PLI and E101/A1 certificates up-to-date.
 On request we can provide you with Feeding the Fish’s Risk Assessment & Method Statements document.

 We recognise the impact that our activities can have on others and the environment.
-It has become increasingly important, as Feeding the Fish has grown, to take an intentional approach and to acknowledge our responsibilities to minimise the negative effects and to maximise the positive ones.
+It has become increasingly important, as Feeding the Fish has grown, to take an intentional approach and to acknowledge our responsibility to minimise negative effects and to maximise positive ones.

 We love our work and the places it takes us.
 However, the downside of performing internationally is the high carbon emissions that are caused by travelling long distances – specifically when travelling by air.
-We are committed to minimising emissions from travel.
-We choose ground-based travel whenever possible and encourage bookers to do similarly if they are arranging our transport.
+We are committed to minimising emissions from travel and we choose ground-based travel whenever possible.